Baconin Borzacchini: Biography

 Maserati entered the 1930 Indianapolis 500.
 Designed with a swept-back aerodynamic front end, a radical innovation uncommon at the time but commonplace today, some felt that Borzacchini had a good chance to capture the prestigious American event.
 Unfortunately, magneto problems forced him out of the race after just seven laps.
 Later that year, Borzacchini and his Maserati claimed victory at the 1930 Tripoli Grand Prix and won another hillclimbing event, the Pontedecimo-Giovi at Genoa.

-In 1931 he signed to drive Alfa Romeos for Scuderia Ferrari where he became a great friend of team-mate Tazio Nuvolari.
+In 1931, Borzacchini signed to drive Alfa Romeos for Scuderia Ferrari where he became a great friend of team-mate Tazio Nuvolari.
 Although he won the Circuito di Avellino, Borzacchini's season was dogged by both bad luck and the brilliance of Nuvolari.
 He finished second at the Targa Florio, the Grand Prix of Monza, and the Italian, Belgian and French Grands Prix.